hantsaniala/TeamRocket/README.md

 # TeamRocket

 ## About
-TeamRocket is an small desktop application wrote in Python and implemented by Qt5 for the Gui.
-At first it's just an transaction manager for the Team Rocket.
-It's basic functionality is to take all transaction, calculate the percent for all account and their sold, return the rest of the cash money.
+TeamRocket is a small desktop application written in Python and implemented by Qt5 for the Gui.
+At first it's just a transaction manager for Team Rocket (the team).
+Its basic functionalities are to take all transactions, calculate the percentage of all accounts and their balance, return the remaining cash money.

 ## Requirement
 + [Python 3.4](https://www.python.org/downloads/release/python-340/)